spinnaker/spinnaker/app/scripts/modules/core/src/presentation/forms/README.md

 - `input`: the Input component to use (see Input section below for details)
 - `layout`: the (optional) Layout component to use. (see Layout section for details. `StandardFieldLayout` is used by default)
+- `validate`: the (optional) formik [field validation function](https://jaredpalmer.com/formik/docs/api/field#validate) which receives the value and should return an error message, or a promise (for async)
 - `name`: the path to the field's value in the formik `values`
 - `label`, `help`, `required`, `actions` (see `IFieldLayoutPropsWithoutInput`)
 - `touched`, `validationMessage`, `validationStatus` (see: `IValidationProps`)

-A field validation function can be attached directly to the `FormikFormField` component via the `validate` prop, or the field can be validated at the form level using the `Formik` component's `validate` prop.
+In addition to the `validate` prop, the field can also be validated at the form level using the `Formik` component's `validate` prop.

 ### Form level validation Example: